 Whereas (6) of Radio Equipment Directive stipulates that “Equipment which intentionally emits or receives radio waves for the purpose of radio communication or radiodetermination makes systematic use of radio spectrum.
 In order to ensure an efficient use of radio spectrum so as to avoid harmful interference, all such equipment should fall within the scope of this Directive”.

 The Guide for the EMC Directive stipulates that “Equipment is covered by the RED if intended to emit and/or receive electromagnetic waves of frequencies below 3000 GHz for the purpose of radio communication and/or radiodetermination; in the other cases, that equipment is covered by the EMCD”.
+However, there are some types of equipment that are excluded from the EMC Directive, although EMC requirements for most of them are included in other Directives and Regulations, e.g. the Medical Device Regulation (MDR).

 From a standardisation perspective

-ETSI is responsible for all standards falling under the RED (which is where CEPT is involved).
+ETSI is responsible for all standards falling under the RED.

-CENELEC is responsible for all standards for equipment falling under the EMC D which is where CISPR is involved.
+CENELEC is responsible for all standards for equipment falling under the EMC D which is where IEC and IEC/CISPR are also is involved, in respect of the remit of CENELEC to transpose standards of IEC and CISPR into a form suitable for citation under EU legislation.

-ETSI and CENELEC are working together on combined radio equipment like a wi-fi connected refrigerator that is now technically radio equipment.
+ETSI and CENELEC are working together on combined radio equipment such as a wi-fi connected refrigerator that is now technically radio equipment.

-where WPT uses radiocommunication or radio-determination for any purpose will fall under ETSI standards while equipment that does not, will have to meet CENELEC standards.
+It should be noted that where WPT uses radiocommunication or radio-determination for any purpose will fall under ETSI standards while equipment that does not, will have to meet CENELEC standards.

-3.1 Overview of the current regulatory framework in CEPT member states:
+3.1 Overview of the current regulatory framework and CEPT studies in CEPT member states:

-Editor´s note: Shall we include kHz RFID as well?
-There is also energy transfer from the reader to the tag.

 There is currently no explicit framework for apparatus that utilise WPT in Europe but according to the information available to CEPT, several types of devices are making use of various WPT technologies, for example:

 Low power applications utilising WPT for inductively charging the electrically powered devices or warming liquids – ETSI standards were published using the same limits as existing ECC Recommendations for wanted and unwanted emissions for inductive applications of SRD.

+ETSI has developed and published a generic WPT standard (EN 303 417).
+CEPT has since developed a report on low power WPT (ECC Report 333) reviewing the compatibility of low power WPT with the radiocommunication services and other applications based on ETSI SRdoc TR 103 493.
+The emission levels in this standard and in related ETSI documentation do not satisfy the levels in Report 333 considered to offer a reasonable degree of protection to radiocommunication services.
+Report 333 shows that most devices tested to date would meet its protection requirements.

 Electric toothbrushes that charge the battery in the toothbrush using WPT are placed on the market under generic standards of the EMC regimes (no communication function although some form of proximity detection may be used).